gabrielchan22/Intel-Image-Classification/README.md

   underperforming architectures (residual connections in particular) would close the gap given more epochs, a learning rate schedule, or a larger dataset.
 - The five from-scratch stages train at 150×150 resolution; the transfer learning stages use 299×299 (matching the pretrained backbone's native resolution).
-This is a deliberate, documented choice, but it means the transfer learning comparison isn't perfectly comparable with the from-scratch stages.
+This is a deliberate choice, but it means the transfer learning comparison isn't perfectly comparable with the from-scratch stages.
 - Fine-tuning unfroze the entire backbone (aside from BatchNorm layers).
 Unfreezing only the last few blocks is a common alternative that may reduce overfitting risk further and would be worth comparing.